Starrcade '86: The Skywalkers: Storylines

-The Starrcade show featured a number of professional wrestling matches with different wrestlers involved in pre-existing, scripted feuds, plots, and storylines.
-Wrestlers were portrayed as either heels (those that portray the "bad guys") or faces (the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
+The show featured wrestlers involved in pre-existing, scripted feuds, plots, and storylines.
+Wrestlers were portrayed as either heels (villainous characters) or faces (heroic characters) as they followed a series of tension-building events, leading to a wrestling match.

-Magnum T. A. was originally scheduled to face Ric Flair at the 1986 Starrcade, but was left temporarily paralyzed and had to end his wrestling career as a result of a car accident.
-The NWA decided to have Nikita Koloff, who was engaged in a feud with Ronnie Garvin at the time, turn face as a result and took Magnum T. A.'s place in the main event of the show.
+Magnum T. A. was originally set to face Ric Flair at Starrcade '86, but a car accident ended his career weeks before the event.
+Nikita Koloff, engaged in a feud with Ron Garvin at the time, replaced T. A. in the main event.